agraef/purr-data/index.md

 ### Building from Source

 **CAVEAT:** Purr Data is a big package with many parts and many dependencies, building it from source can take a *long* time, even on modern hardware.
-So please be patient! :) Alternatively, you can also do a mimimal, vanilla-like build as described [below](#purr-data-light).
+So please be patient! :) If you can't wait, though, there's also a minimal, vanilla-like build available, see [Purr Data "Light"](#purr-data-light) below.

 To build Purr Data from source, you'll have to clone the [git repository](https://github.com/agraef/purr-data) as follows: